Cosmological evolution driven by polytropic fluids in an inhomogeneous spacetime: Separated results of data analysis

 \section{Separated results of data analysis}

-In this appendix, we show the 1D and 2D posterior distributions separately in order to visualize more clearly the confidence regions obtained for the parameters of the model in each case for different datasets.
+In this appendix, we show the 1D and 2D posterior distributions separately to visualize more clearly the confidence regions obtained for the parameters of the model in each case for different datasets. \onecolumngrid

-\acknowledgments G.A.P. was supported by SECIHTI through the program {\it Estancias Posdoctorales por México 2023(1)}.
-M.C. work was partially supported by S.N.I.I.
-(SECIHTI-M\'exico).
-M.F. is supported by Universidad Central de Chile through the project No. PDUCEN20240008.
-J.R.V. is partially supported by Centro de F\'isica Teórica de Valparaíso (CeFiTeV).
-G.A.P. thanks the warm hospitality of the colleagues at the Instituto de Física y Astronomía of the Universidad de Valparaíso, Chile, where part of this work was carried out.